A YANG Data Model and RADIUS Extension for Policy-Based Network Access Control

 3. Sample Usage

-recognize the users' identities no matter how, where, and when they
+recognizing the endpoints' identities no matter how, where, and when

-(connecting) users to their access authorization rights.
-Such rights
+(connecting) endpoints to their access authorization rights.
+Such

-are defined following local policies.
+rights are defined using local policies.
 As discussed in Section 1,

-because (1) there is a large number of users and (2) a user may have
+because (1) there is a large number of connecting endpoints and (2)

-different source IP addresses in different network segments,
+an endpoint may have different source IP addresses in different

-deploying a network access control policy for each IP address or
+network segments, deploying a network access control policy for each

-configure endpoint groups to classify users and enterprise devices
+approach is to configure endpoint groups to classify users,

 The network ACLs can be provisioned on devices using specific